mtworth/hungerwatch/readme.md

 ## Why It Exists

 When food demand rises, it is often visible online first—people searching for help, finding local resources, and visiting food bank pages.
-FoodWatch helps translate these scattered signals into a simple, shared indicator.
+HungerWatch helps translate these scattered signals into a simple, shared indicator.
 The goal is not to collect user data but to measure collective shifts in need.

-FoodWatch is built with transparency in mind:
+HungerWatch is built with transparency in mind:

 * **No tracking cookies or identifiers**
 * **No personal data or IP addresses**
 * **No unique user tracing**

-Instead, FoodWatch simply counts how often people look for food resources.
+Instead, HungerWatch simply counts how often people look for food resources.

 ---